heshamabdelazim/Learn-Postman-with-me/README.md

 - In the script section (for automation)
 - Variables
 - Most of assertions(checks) of an API
+- Schema validation (Not done)
+- Run test automation on CI/CD server (Not done)

 ---
 ## First: Postman definition as a tool